aschn/picolo/README.md

 Credits
 -------

-picolo is written and maintained by Anna Schneider <[annarschneider@gmail.com](mailto:annarschneider+github@gmail.com)>, and was tested on AFM data collected by Bibiana Onoa.
+Picolo is written and maintained by Anna Schneider <[annarschneider@gmail.com](mailto:annarschneider+github@gmail.com)>, and was tested on AFM data collected by Bibiana Onoa.

 License